aio-libs/aiozipkin/docs/api.rst

 .. data:: PRODUCER

-    Constant indicates that span has been created by messsage producer.
+    Constant indicates that span has been created by message producer.

 .. data:: CONSUMER

-    Constant indicates that span has been created by messsage consumer.
+    Constant indicates that span has been created by message consumer.

 .. function:: make_context(headers: Dict[str, str])